Melbourne Bars To Watch the Fifa Women's World Cup 2023

 • Under the stewardship of star chef Andrew McConnell, this classic bar and dining room in a heritage building feels as vital as ever.
 Throw back easy-drinking lagers and cocktails with a burger or the rotisserie of the day.

-• There’s always plenty of action in the Prince’s grand front bar, but it’s the breezy, shaded beer garden that really commands the crowds.
-Get down early if you plan to scoff your burger or a steak at a table.
-Otherwise, this southside magnet is the kind of place where you can expect to stand on weekends.
+• There’s always action in the Prince’s grand front bar, but it’s the breezy, shaded beer garden that really commands the crowds.
+It’s a south-side magnet, so get down early if you plan to eat your burger or a steak at a table.

-• Once a notorious pub with a chequered past, this north-side institution is now a glowing venue for special occasions, date nights and all-round good times.
-It includes an Eastern Mediterranean diner, a late-night vinyl-only bar and a sprawling beer garden.
+• Once a notorious pub with a chequered past, this north-side institution is now a glowing venue for special occasions, date nights and good times.
+It offers a Mediterranean diner, late-night vinyl-only bar and sprawling beer garden.

 • At this art deco pub, you’re just as likely to catch scruffy rockers playing in the front bar as you are a bijou wedding in the gorgeous dining hall.
 This place is a beautiful mixed bag, just like Coburg itself.
 If you’re eating here, expect elegant pub dishes and a specials board devoted to gnocchi.